 Statistics are essential to follow market trends, build strategies and support policy making.
-The complexity of the bioenergy sector makes it difficult to gain a clear picture of the sector, its dynamics and its future potential.
-The European Biomass Association, publishes every year a comprehensive collection of data on biomass, to contribute to both a better understanding of bioenergy and to further developments of the bioenergy market in Europe.
+The complexity of the bioenergy sector makes it difficult to gain a clear picture of the sector, its dynamics and future potential.
+Every year, AEBIOM publishes a comprehensive collection on biomass data to contribute to a better understanding of bioenergy and to further develop the bioenergy market in Europe.

-2012, or better the year when European renewable energy production (177 Mtoe) overtook the production of energy from indigenous coal (167 Mtoe), natural gas (133 Mtoe) and oil (77 Mtoe).
-On the same year, energy from renewable sources has contributed to an extimated 14.1% of gross final energy consumption in the EU28, compared to 8.3% in 2004, the first year for which this data is available.
+2012 was the year when European renewable energy production (177 Mtoe) overtook the production of energy from indigenous coal (167 Mtoe), natural gas (133 Mtoe) and oil (77 Mtoe).
+In the same year, energy from renewable sources contributed to an estimated 14.1% of gross final energy consumption in the EU-28, compared to 8.3% in 2004, the first year for which this data is available.

-However, Europe still remains alarmingly fossil-fuels dependent: 85% from oil, 62% from coal and 66% from natural gas – not to mention its extremely high dependency on uranium.
+Despite this Europe remains alarmingly dependent on fossil fuels: 85% from oil, 62% from coal and 66% from natural gas – not to mention its high dependency on uranium.

-Bioenergy also generates economic activity and employment in Europe.
+Bioenergy generates economic activity and employment in Europe.
 Earlier studies have shown that the labour required to produce biomass fuels in the EU is approximately 4 to 10 times greater than that needed for fossil fuels, and total direct employment (including power generation) is 3 to 4 times greater than for fossil fuel systems.
-In 2012, the bioenergy sector had roughly 490.000 employees and the added value of the bioenergy industry was estimated at EUR 47.887 million.
+In 2012, the bioenergy sector had roughly 490.000 employees and the added value of the bioenergy industry was estimated at 47.887 million euro.

 Biomass from Forestry

-Although the worldwide largest pellet plants are mainly located in other regions (e.g. North America, Russia, etc.), Europe (EU28) stands out as the key player with an impressive production able to cover two third of EU’s need.
+Although the world’s largest pellet plants are mainly located in other regions (e.g. North America, Russia, etc.), Europe (EU-28) stands out as the key player with an impressive production able to cover two thirds of EU’s need.

-As expected, EU28 countries rank highly among the world’s top pellet consuming countries.
-Within EU28, two to three different markets can be identified as presented on the EU map below: markets driven by power, heat, and mixed markets.
-By having 5% or less of their pellet consumption for heat production, the United Kingdom and the Netherlands clearly are market driven by power production.
-The same could also be said for Belgium.
+As expected, EU-28 countries rank highly among the world’s top pellet consuming countries.
+Within the EU, two to three different markets can be identified as presented on the map below: markets driven by power, heat, and mixed markets.
+By having 5% or less of their pellet consumption for heat production, the United Kingdom and the Netherlands are clearly market-driven by power production.
+The same can also be said for Belgium.
 Italian, German, Austrian and French markets are driven by heat, with pellets being exclusively consumed for heating purposes.
-Sweden and Denmark could be considered as mixed markets since CHP plants – producing both electricity and heat – are responsible for a large proportion of their overall consumption.
+Sweden and Denmark can be considered as mixed markets since CHP plants – producing both electricity and heat – are responsible for a large proportion of their overall consumption.